Art Travel and Study Program in Europe with RISD

 Tips for Travel Switzerland (…and Beyond)

-• Switzerland is very expensive.
-This even includes fast food chains.
+Switzerland is very expensive, including fast food chains.
 Less costly options include preparing food bought at a supermarket, such as Coop, Migros, or Globus.
 If staying at a hotel with a breakfast buffet, try to make a sandwich to go.
 Also, if it can wait, consider buying things when you travel to Germany, Italy, or France.

-• Similarly, take advantage of free events.
-We enjoyed spectacular fireworks on the Swiss National Day (August 1st) and the Zurich street parade during our trip.
+Similarly, take advantage of free events.
+During our trip, we enjoyed spectacular fireworks on Swiss National Day (August 1st) and the Zurich street parade.

-• Though the course focuses not on language learning, it always helps to know a few phrases.
+Though the course does not focus on language learning, it always helps to know a few phrases.
 Ask the professor or read the section in your guidebook — just be aware that Swiss German is a dialect different from German!

-• Pack light and in layers.
-You will be visiting various locations in different countries and altitudes.
+Pack light and in layers.
+You will be visiting various locations in different countries and at different altitudes.
 A rain jacket is also always a good idea.

-• Particularly in Venice, bring cover-ups to visit churches.
+You must bring cover-ups to visit churches, particularly in Venice.
 We did not know this requirement and had to buy paper scarves to wrap around our waists and shoulders.

 The Bottom Line